 Atomic fluorescence analyzers are traditionally large, stationary instruments devised for laboratory conditions.
-However, Arizona Instrument has developed a handheld, portable atomic fluorescence based analyzer for mercury determination in air.
+However, AMETEK Brookfield Arizona has developed a handheld, portable atomic fluorescence based analyzer for mercury determination in air.

 This article discusses the use of this device to measure mercury levels in water, as outlined in EPA method 1631, Revision E. This analysis avoids the use of a gold trap, thus providing an effective method in terms of portability and optimized testing procedures.

 This analysis involved the use of a 500mL Büchner flask.
 The side hose barb was attached with 24” of tubing and an activated carbon filter was fitted to the end of the tubing to make sure no mercury from the air was entering and being quantified.

 A #7 rubber stopper with a hole was fitted to the top of the flask.
 A 12” glass tube was inserted into the hole, followed by 36” of Tygon tubing, which was attached to the Jerome®J505 for mercury measurement.